ranfysvalle02/phocus/README.md

 To overcome these challenges, implementing **verification and retry mechanisms** is essential.
 These mechanisms ensure that the LLM's outputs meet the expected criteria, and in cases where they don't, the system can attempt to rectify the issue automatically.

-Let's delve into the critical components of the solution:

 #### 1. Batch Processing with Verification